ramen0x3f/AggressorScripts/README.md

 ## credpocalypse.cna
 Monitor beacons and pick off users as they log in.
 Set the time interval (default 5m) and Credpocalypse will watch your beacons for new users in the running processes.
 If they aren't in the Credentials tab already, Credpocalypse will run logonpasswords.

+Pro Tip: Load/run with ./agscript to watch all beacons headlessly.
+Output will include timestamp/beacon IDs to track when logonpasswords was run.

 NOTE: Your beacon will only be interrupted if logonpasswords is run.
 There's no callback, so I can't smother the output. :-/

 NOTE AGAIN: In the Watchlist and Script Console you'll see "Running on PIDs: x".
 X is the PID of the beacon process on the remote system (what you see on the right side of your beacon list).
 In the background, it's actually using the beacon IDs assigned by Cobalt.
 I just print the PID to make it easier for you to glance at beacons and know where Credpocalypse is running.